 Autism in the US has increased in our population by 30% over the last two years.
-In honor of Autism awareness month we want to help parents teach their autistic kids how to easily tie their laces.
+In honor of Autism awareness month we want to help parents by showing them how to teach a child with autism to tie their shoes.

 Across the spectrum, children with autism in the US have to find easier methods of tying their shoelaces, for a number of reasons.
 Some have accompanying disorders that make it difficult, others may battle with the pincer grip required to do things like button shirts and tie laces.
 So this post is going to detail the easiest ways for your child to tie their shoelaces!
 There are a few methods here to try out, but we’re confident you’ll find one that works!